Jbleezy/BO1-Reimagined/README.md

 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
 * See if pausing in coop is possible
 * Remove blur when paused ingame
-* Remove perk machine bang sound when hitting the perk on Quick Revive after Quick Revive is gone on solo
 * Make Shang power switches do things when only one is turned on
 * Add meat powerup to grief
 * Add EMP grenades to grief